-This appendix provides a quick summary of XML terms and concepts, as a refresher for users working with the Caché %XML classes.
-It is assumed that the reader is familiar with the basic syntax of XML, so this appendix is not intended as a primer on XML.
+This topic provides a quick summary of XML terms and concepts, as a refresher for users working with the Caché %XML classes.
+It is assumed that the reader is familiar with the basic syntax of XML, so this topic is not intended as a primer on XML.
 It does not, for example, describe the syntax or list reserved characters.
 However, it does provide a list of the terms with short definitions, as a reference.

 A name-value pair of the following form:

 Attributes reside within elements, as shown below, and an element can have any number of attributes.